$125 off any CGM Plan. Use code WINTER125

 Research has found that changes in sleep architecture occur during the different phases of the menstrual cycle.
 A regular menstrual cycle occurs in two main phases: the follicular phase and the luteal phase.

-Most sleep disturbances during the menstrual cycle take place during the luteal phase, which is characterized by a rise in progesterone levels after ovulation before a sharp decline ahead of menstruation.
+Most sleep disturbances during the menstrual cycle occur during the luteal phase, characterized by a rise in progesterone levels after ovulation before a sharp decline ahead of menstruation.
 During this phase, some women experience:

 • Lower sleep quality and efficiency